 With Firebase ensuring secure and scalable data management, and remote control features reducing the need for on-site presence, the system offers flexibility and ease of use.
 By tailoring irrigation to specific plant needs and supporting modular expansion, it lays the foundation for a sustainable and data-driven approach to modern agriculture.

 Table 2 presents the system’s functional requirements along with their respective descriptions, outlining the key capabilities necessary for implementing an innovative and intelligent irrigation platform.

+Table 2.
+System functional requirements